HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Common mistakes to avoid

-Here are some of the common mistakes took place by many, keep a list of these handy so that you do not commit any of these:
+Here are some of the common mistakes made by many; keep a list of these handy so that you do not commit any of these:

 Frequent classification errors